 Hadley Baldwin, Partner

-There are two ways to work with vendors, one is to pay by inputs (T&M) and the other is to pay by outcomes.
+There are two ways to work with suppliers, one is to pay by inputs (T&M) and the other is to pay by outcomes.

-Focusing on outcomes is particularly relevant when it comes to preparing for an initial contract award with vendors.
-If most of the project budget will be spent on vendors, having a clear approach to maximizing vendor performance will be key to your success.
+Focusing on outcomes is particularly relevant when it comes to preparing for an initial contract award with suppliers.
+If most of the project budget will be spent on suppliers, having a clear approach to maximising supplier performance will be key to your success.

-Getting a vendor involved from the outset is a good approach for a number of reasons.
+Getting a supplier involved from the outset is a good approach for a number of reasons.
 They often have: